deathcap/wsmc/README.md

 perform the handshake, negotiate encryption, then pass raw binary packets between the WS client and MC server using [websocket-stream](https://github.com/maxogden/websocket-stream).

-Limitation: WSMC doesn't perform user authentication (how could it?).
+Limitation: WSMC/JavaScript doesn't perform user authentication.
 Users currently can connect with no password and they will be given a username beginning with 'webuser-' followed by a number.

 ## Client Example